howard-university-web-services/Howard-Automation-Library/README.md

 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/create_new_multisite.sh`

-#### Update all Howard packagist repos, on all Howard D9 sites, commit, and push to acquia
+#### Update all Howard packagist repos, on all Howard D8 sites, commit, and push to acquia

 You will also be given the option to commit/push immediately.
-If git automation is not chosen, a new git branch will be created and used locally: "new_howard_multisite_TIMESTAMP".
+If git automation is not chosen, a new git branch will be created and used locally: "howard_package_updates_TIMESTAMP".

 - Be sure that HAL is up to date.
 - Be sure that all desired local folders are set up in hal_config.txt.
 - Be sure that you are on master branch, and it is up to date.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/update_howard_packages.sh`

-#### Update the twitter API key on all sites

-- Be sure that HAL is up to date.
-- Be sure that all desired local drush aliases are set up in hal_config.txt.
-- Be sure that you are on master branch, and it is up to date.
-- You may set twitter credentials in hal_config.txt and simply hit enter through the prompts, or paste them in as the prompts arise.
-- You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
-- `$ sh ~/Sites/_hal/drupal/acquia/update_twitter_api_key.sh`

 #### Update config item on all sites